Interview with Mr. Rajendra Singh

 Mr. Pathak addressing a public meeting

-I was thinking about Arun Pathak like any other Indian politician who do not have time for people after the elections are over but my impression about him completely wrong.
-I was able to arrange the meeting with Arun Pathak and I was seriously surprised to see how helping nature person he was.
-I went to interview him with Irene at least 20 times in 2 months and he was always so welcoming.
-He treated us very well and answered all of our questions.
-I got to learn about him a lot by interviewing him.
+When Irene asked me to arrange a meeting with Mr. Pathak, I wasn’t sure I could do it.
+Arun Pathak had become a very powerful politician, and I thought he would be like any other Indian politician who doesn’t have time for people after elections.
+My impression of him, however, was completely wrong.
+I was able to arrange the meeting, and I was genuinely surprised by how helpful and welcoming he was.
+Irene and I interviewed him at least 20 times over two months, and he was always so gracious.
+He treated us very well and answered all our questions.
+I learned a great deal about him during those interviews.

 Mr. Pathak at a meeting